DylanMeeus/springboot_jwt_blog/_posts/2015-12-15-create-a-desktop-app-with-angular-2-and-electron.markdown

 Electron offers developers a way to create desktop applications with the web technologies they already know instead of needing to learn new languages that are specific to various operating systems.
 This is great, because skills can easily be ported, and code can be reused.

 Electron doesn't care about which framework we use for our apps.
-Even though it's still in alpha, Angular 2 is a great framework to use inside an Electron app and, once everything is set up, works just the same as if we were developing for the web.
+Even though it's in beta, Angular 2 is a great framework to use inside an Electron app and, once everything is set up, works just the same as if we were developing for the web.